 Since the GFC and the NCCP Act, the number of lenders willing to offer low doc loans with no additional documentation (also known as 'no doc' home loans) has dropped significantly.
-As a result, many lenders now require borrowers to supply at least a BAS for the past 12 months.
+Most lenders now require borrowers to supply at least some paperwork r related to the past 12 months of income.

-As previously mentioned, the conditions for low doc home loans are more restrictive than standard residential bank loans since they present a higher level of risk for the lender.
-This means you generally cannot borrow more than 80% of the property's value, and any loan with an LVR higher than 60% will incur a lenders mortgage insurance premium.
-Note that some lenders may offer a low doc home loan with a high maximum LVR of as much as 90 - 95%, so be sure to use the table above to compare.
+Note that some lenders may offer a low doc home loan with a high maximum LVR of as much as 90 to 95%, so be sure to use the table above to compare.

-To access a low doc loan with an LVR of 60% or below, your ABN usually needs to have been registered for more than 1 year, to prove your status as a self-employed professional.
-If you are declaring earnings in excess of $75,000 per year, your ABN must generally be GST registered.
+To get approved for a low doc loan with an LVR of 60% or below, you'll need an ABN that has been registered for more than 1 year, to prove your status as a self-employed professional.
+If you are declaring earnings in excess of $75,000 per year, your ABN must be GST registered.
 Your credit history also needs to be in good order.